tailcallhq/tailcallhq.github.io/docs/telemetry.md

 ---
-title: Introduction
+title: Telemetry in Tailcall
-description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
+description: Learn how to configure observability support using OpenTelemetry for insights into logs, metrics, and traces.
+Discover practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog.
-slug: /telemetry
+slug: /telemetry-guide
 ---

 This guide will walk you through observability support in Tailcall i.e. how to collect and analyze telemetry data with different observability backends.
 In this guide you'll learn: